Will Gen Z Kill the MBA?

 And the Survey Says…

-• More respondents are motivated to go to business school to enrich their lives and develop potential (79%) than those who want to build wealth (58%) or increase their income (64%).
+- More respondents said they want business school to enrich their lives and help them reach their potential (79%) than to build wealth (58%) or increase income (64%).

 What This All Means

-They also value a diverse community.
-While there is always room for improvement, it’s clear that MBA admissions officers are intentional about comprising classes from different corners of the globe, varying pre-MBA careers, and more.
+They also value diversity.
+MBA admissions officers intentionally build classes from across the globe.
+They seek students with varying pre-MBA careers and backgrounds.
 Without fail, when alums reflect on their time in business school, they mention interacting with a highly diverse set of peers as one of the greatest benefits of the experience.

 Not only does the MBA experience align with Gen Zers’ values, it also prepares these future leaders to enact the change they see as necessary in the world – or at least business schools are evolving their programs in this direction.

-As Roberta Katz’ work shows, the next generation knows there are problems to solve and that doing so will require hard work, not just hopes and dreams.
-Along those lines, the GMAC survey indicates that respondents want to be educated in how to leverage their career to drive change.
+As Roberta Katz’ work shows, the next generation knows problems exist.
+They understand solving them requires hard work—not just hopes and dreams.
+The GMAC survey confirms this.
+Respondents want to learn how to leverage their careers to drive change.
 With nearly every top MBA program offering social impact curriculum and numerous launching DEI concentrations, it seems administrators are working to address the needs of tomorrow’s students.

 So, at the end of the day, it appears the needs and wants of the next generation are actually converging with what the MBA offers, not the opposite.
 We’re happy to be in a position to help guide our talented, ambitious (but not in a Wolf of Wall Street way) clients towards the educational opportunities that will help them influence the change they want to see in the world.